iquercorb/OpenModMan/README.md

  - Fix scrolling for Overlap and Dependencies in Package Properties Dialog.
  - Fix missing dialogs for package download errors.
  - Fix bad encoding of loaded/saved description text in Package Editor.
+ - Update embedded XXhash algorithm to the 0.8.1 version.
  - New Uninstall tree - uninstall with dependencies - feature.
- - New MD5 (md5sum) as default alogirthm for repository files checksum.
+ - New MD5 (md5sum) alogirthm support for repository files checksum.
  - New Category field for Packages.
  - New custom path or URL mechanism for repository files download.
  - New improved message boxes and icons.
  - New package descriptions parsed as Markdown.
+ - New Installation Batch "Install-Only" execution mode.

 0.9.8 (04-01-2022)
  - Add support and automatic follow of HTTP redirect responses.